 Even the simplest conscious percepts or actions involve connectivity across distributed sets of brain regions.
 The traditional understanding of such neural communication has been challenged by more recent empirical observations.
-Specifically, much of neural connectivity is predominantly intrinsic in nature (i.e. independent of external stimuli or cognitive demands) and organized in a spatial pattern governing the whole brain called the functional connectome.
+Specifically, most neural connectivity is predominantly intrinsic in nature (i.e. independent of external stimuli or cognitive demands) and organized in a spatial pattern governing the whole brain called the functional connectome.
 The connectome continuously and spontaneously exhibits functionally important reconfigurations, i.e. time-varying changes or dynamics in connectivity patterns.
 Beyond spontaneous dynamics, higher-order cognitive control networks actively modulate functional connectivity and regional activity to flexibly meet cognitive demands.
-My research team at UIUC, the CONNECT lab (Control and Network Connectivity Team), investigates how both spontaneous and actively controlled dynamics of the functional connectome shape cognition and behavior.
+Our research team at UIUC, the CONNECT lab (Control and Network Connectivity Team), investigates how both spontaneous and actively controlled dynamics of the functional connectome shape cognition and behavior.

 The lab has particular interest in three major research areas: